-- Personal: Your NEXUS account has a small home directory which is mapped as the N: drive when logging on to a NEXUS machine.
+- Personal: Retiring Service (use OneDrive instead).
+NEXUS account had a small home directory which was mapped as the N: drive when logging on to a NEXUS machine.
 The storage quota was 10GB.
 Access to this space will be discontinued in March 2023.
 Move your files to OneDrive.

 - Shared: Each department has space that is used for administrative documents.
 These are mapped as the R: drive on NEXUS machines.
 Access is granted as needed to folders on the departmental drives

 - Shared: Researchers can request network-based storage for their labs/teams.
 The starting allocation is 500MB.
-Email your AHS Computing representative to have network storage set up
+Email your Health Computing representative to have network storage set up

 - All of the storage space can be mapped (off-campus connections require VPN